 - Discuss how these two lines intersect at a common point.

-- Re-position the students to create an + with the lines, creating an intersection with 90 degree angles.
+- Re-position the students to create a plus sign with the lines, creating an intersection with 90 degree angles.

 - Discuss the difference in the intersection when 90 degree angles are created.

-- Reinforce these lines are called perpendicular lines.
+- Reinforce that these lines are called perpendicular lines.

 - Display your anchor chart with quadrilaterals.